lanceydancey/mcgrath/vms_on_macos.md

       ![set networking mode](img/UTM10.png)

-   1.Once the VM boots, you'll be presented with a menu.
+   1. Once the VM boots, you'll be presented with a menu.
 Just hit enter.
 Most of the defaults are what you want them to be.
 Some specific things to look out for:

    * The default keyboard layout is US.
 If you want something else, you'll need to select it.
    * Pick a hostname that you can live with.